-Fail: failure to successfully complete the requirements for a major portion of the course, failure to complete successfully requirements for the entire course, or withdrawal from a required course after 75% of the course has been completed.
+Fail: failure to successfully complete the requirements for a major portion of the course, failure to complete successfully

-Incomplete: a portion of the requirements of a course has not been attempted, for reasons beyond the student's control (e.g. illness)
+Incomplete: a portion of the requirements of a course has not been attempted

 When the course requirements have been completed in a timely fashion (usually within two weeks), the course director reports the change of grade to the Registrar.
 If the course requirements have not been completed by the specified time, the "I" grade is changed to an "F".
-Course directors must submit any extensions to deadline dates for Incompletes, to the Office of the Registrar, in writing.
+Course directors must submit any extensions to deadline dates for Incompletes, in writing, to the SPH Office of Student Affairs, who will in turn forward the request to the Office of the Registrar.
 The maximum length of time for satisfying course requirements is the last day of classes in the subsequent semester, unless there are special circumstances approved by the SPH Committee on Student Evaluation, Promotion, and Honors.